radugrecu97/steamdeck-moonlight-shortcut/README.md

 # steamdeck-moonlight-shortcut
-A bash script to easily create Moonlight shortcuts based on the available game entries on the Host machine.
+A bash script to easily create Steam shortcuts to your Moonlight applications based on the available entries on the Host machine.
+The main target are non-Steam games -> Epic Games Store, GoG, emulated games

 # Features
 * Automatic SteamGridDB artwork (API key needed)